pjobson/aerohive_hiveap-330/BATMAN/README.md

 ## Configuration

-The **valid interface combinations:** for this device are, I'm fairly sure you can only install B.A.T.M.A.N. on devices with IBSS.
+The **valid interface combinations** for this device are as follows.
+I'm fairly sure you can only install B.A.T.M.A.N. on devices with IBSS.

+    iw phy | fgrep mesh

     # { managed } <= 2048, #{ AP, mesh point } <= 8, #{ P2P-client, P2P-GO } <= 1, #{ IBSS } <= 1,
     total <= 2048, #channels <= 1, STA/AP BI must match, radar detect widths: { 20 MHz (no HT), 20 MHz, 40 MHz }